jdeath/CheckRoyalCaribbeanPrice/README.md

 1. `pip install requests Apprise`

 ## Install (Not Recommended, Windows 11 Only)
-1. Download [CheckRoyalCaribbeanPrice.exe](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/download/0.3/CheckRoyalCaribbeanPrice.exe) from releases (made with `pyinstaller -F --collect-all apprise --collect-all bs4 CheckRoyalCaribbeanPrice.py`)
+1. Download [CheckRoyalCaribbeanPrice.exe](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/download/0.3/CheckRoyalCaribbeanPrice.exe) from releases (made with `pyinstaller -F --collect-all apprise --collect-all bs4 CheckRoyalCaribbeanPrice.py`) Note: Python code in repo may be newer than .exe file

 ## Edit Config File
 Edit `config.yaml` and make sure in the same directory as `CheckRoyalCaribbeanPrice.py` or `CheckRoyalCaribbeanPrice.exe`